 - Shoes.
 Don’t forget the shoes!
 (Yes, this has happened before!)
 Consider if you want them to make a statement on their own or if you want them to not take too much attention.

-- For more nature settings, or nature locations textured fabrics and seasonal colors work well.
+- For more nature locations, textured fabrics and seasonal colors work well.
 For urban settings, consider dressing up and bring layering, which always adds depth to the image.
 Choose colors that will pop off that city scene!

 - Consider your body type, as we all have features we either love or dislike about ourselves.
 Be careful of the clothing styles and how they will make you look and feel.
 You might consider avoiding sleeveless tops if you have bigger arms, wear heels or wedges if you are on the shorter side, etc. Don’t just wear what others seems to be wearing, you want to pick a wardrobe that looks amazing on you!